Degree of the 3-secant variety: Introduction

-In Section 2, we define the total Segre class of a cone and introduce a generalized version of double point formula.
+In Section 2, we define the total Segre class of a cone and introduce a generalized version of the double point formula.
 This formula allows us to compute the total Segre class $s(X, \sigma_2(X))$ in order to determine the degree of the 3-secant variety.
-However, the singularity of the 2-secant variety may impede this computation.
+However, singularities of the 2-secant variety may impede this computation.
 To overcome this issue, we introduce the notion of higher very ampleness of a line bundle $\mathcal{L}$ and the secant bundle in Section 3.
 We take the secant bundle as a nonsingular birational model for the 2-secant variety when the line bundle $\mathcal{L}$ satisfies the higher very ampleness condition.
 As shown in \cite{ullery}, the inverse image of $X$ under this birational morphism is isomorphic to the universal family $Z_2 \subset X \times X^{[2]}$ when $\mathcal{L}$ is 3-very ample.
-This allows us to regard $Z_2$ as the inverse image of $X$.
-Since the codimension of $Z_2$ in the secant bundle is 1, we can treat $Z_2$ as an effective divisor, which aids in computation.
+Since the codimension of $Z_2$ in the secant bundle is 1, we can treat $Z_2$ as an effective divisor, which helps in computation.
 In Section 4, we derive the main theorem which provides the degree formula for the 3-secant variety by using the refined Bezout's theorem and the total Segre class computed in Section 3.
-Additionally, we compute the multiplicity of $\sigma_2(X)$ along $X$ as a corallary to main theorem which is already known in \cite[Proposition 6.1]{ChouSong18} .
+Additionally, we compute the multiplicity of $\sigma_2(X)$ along $X$ as a corollary to main theorem which is already known in \cite[Proposition 6.1]{ChouSong18} .
 In Section 5, we apply the main theorem to cases of curves and surfaces with explicit calculations. \\

-\textbf{Acknowledgements.} This research was partially supported by the Institute for Basic Science (IBS-R032-D1) and the author would like to thank to Yongnam Lee for his suggestions for research topics.
+\textbf{Acknowledgments.} This research was partially supported by the Institute for Basic Science (IBS-R032-D1-2022-a00) and the author would like to thank to Yongnam Lee for his suggestions for research topics.
+I also would like to thank to Haesong Seo and Chiwon Yoon for suggesting the notation of points of Hilbert scheme of points.